 Purple beautyberry is a wild berry that is highly edible for both humans and animals.
 Poke berry, on the other hand, is a much darker-colored berry that is poisonous.
 In fact, the entire plant is poisonous.

-Ingesting these purple-black berries or even a sliver of its traffic-cone-sized root may even cause hallucinations.
+Ingesting these purple-black berries or even a sliver of its traffic-cone-sized root may cause hallucinations.